 Other works use TCAM for similarity search in databases.
-Shinde et al. [54] encode probabilistic hash functions on TCAM to implement locality-sensitive hashing [3].
-Our preliminary workshop paper [7] has shown how the encoding technique presented in this paper is used to provide deterministic nearest neighbor search, as further elaborated in Section 5.

-Afek et al. [1] use TCAM to implement priority queues with a constant time lookup operation and as a by-product, to provide a TCAM-based sorting algorithm with O(n) time.
+Shinde et al. [7] encode probabilistic hash functions on TCAM to implement locality-sensitive hashing [33].
+Afek et al. [50] use TCAM to implement priority queues with a constant time lookup operation and as a by-product, to provide a TCAM-based sorting algorithm with O(n) time.

-The limitation of all the methods has inspired a suggestion to change the TCAM hardware [55], to implement range matching directly in hardware.
+The limitation of all the methods has inspired a suggestion to change the TCAM hardware [13], to implement range matching directly in hardware.
 However this solution changes TCAM architecture dramatically, and it does not seem feasible in the near future, since TCAM is a popular memory chip that exists in tens of millions of routers and switches today.
 Moreover, the solution harms the flexibility of TCAM implementation, where every entry is simply encoded as a string of ternary bits, regardless of the fields type and borders.